Local9/allianceauth-docker-traefik-corp-tools/README.md

-# Alliance Auth Docker STtck: Docker Pre-Loaded with Corp Tools and other modules
+# Alliance Auth Docker Stack: Docker Pre-Loaded with Corp Tools and other modules

 ## System Requirments